-The goal of holistic treatment is to help every pet be as healthy as they can be while having the greatest compassion towards their life.
+The goal of a holistic veterinarian treating your pet is to help them be as healthy as they can be while having the greatest compassion towards their life.

 When holistic care is combined with the latest information available in the traditional veterinary realm, it truly does offer the best preventative and curative solutions.

 Dr. Steffen is proud to offer the following holistic treatments for your dog or cat:

 - Massage & Chiropractic Care

 - Therapy Laser Healing